asmak9/CSVLibraryAK/Examples/README.md

 # C#.Net Import/Export CSV Library
 **CSVLibraryAK** provides CSV import and export feature in C#.NET using **Datatable** as primary data structure.
 You can install this library via Nuget packages.
-You can use this library into your any C#.NET project that supports Datatable data structure.
+You can use this library into your any **C#.NET 4.8 or above framework supported** project that supports Datatable data structure.
 This library imports CSV file with or without header and with any number of columns into C#.NET Datatable structure.
 The import function will automatically detects the number of columns of the CSV file.
 Export method will export your data from C#.NET Datatable data structure to .csv format file.

 ### Nuget Installation Version 1.1.4: https://www.nuget.org/packages/CSVLibraryAK/